Appalachian Trail - Dutch Country Roads/Upstate PA/Lehigh Valley/Pocono Mountains

 Take a trip on the trail recognized as one of the “10 Best Places to Take a Bike Tour” by USA Today.
 This historic 62-mile path, once used to transport freight by train from Wellsboro to Williamsport, is also perfect for a relaxing hike.
+The multi-use trail can be used for hiking, bicycling, horseback riding, and cross-country skiing.
+Most of the trail is located along the bottom of the Pennsylvania Grand Canyon.
 Even equestrians can join the fun with a section of the trail designed specifically for horses.

 The Allegrippis Trails - The Alleghenies

-With endless combinations of routes and more than 30 miles of single track trails, the Allegrippis Trails at Raystown Lake are perfect for outdoor enthusiasts of all hiking levels.
+With endless combinations of routes and 36 miles of single-track trails, the Allegrippis Trails at Raystown Lake are perfect for outdoor enthusiasts of all hiking levels.
 Adventure lovers will enjoy a challenging trek with stunning views of Raystown Lake and local wildlife.
 At nearby Trough Creek State Park, be sure to hike your way to Balanced Rock, a boulder that has hung on the side of a cliff for thousands of years – and Rainbow Falls, a waterfall along the footpath leading to Balanced Rock.